tnyeanderson/gator/README.md

 # gator

+>IMPORTANT: gator is currently unstable and is not ready for production release.

 `gator` is a templating delegator (get it?)
 CNI meta plugin.
 It allows a CNI plugin's configuration to be dynamically generated at runtime based on the result from previous plugins in the chain.